lorin/booknotes/Drift-Into-Failure.md

     interconnections inside the system, but cannot be reduced to those relationships or interconnections.
 In a post-Newtonian ethic, we resist looking for the "causes" of failure or success.
-System-level outcomes have no clearly traceable causes as theire relationships to effects are neither simple nor linear.
+System-level outcomes have no clearly traceable causes as their relationships to effects are neither simple nor linear.
 - There is no objective way of constructing a story of what happened
 - We can at best hope and aim to produce authentic stories, stories that are